Resonating device: Birds

 The avian syrinx is the primary vocal organ in most birds, with the trachea being the primary resonator in the system.
 In some birds, the trachea is grossly elongated, coiling or looping within the thorax; the trumpet manucode's trachea (pictured; top right) is 20 times longer than is predicted for birds of a comparable size.
-This condition of tracheal elongation (TE) is known in several orders of birds, and it seems to have been evolved independently a number of times.
+This condition of tracheal elongation (TE) is known in several orders of birds, and it seems to have evolved independently a number of times.
 W. T. Fitch hypothesizes that the function of such elongated trachea in birds may be to "exaggerate its apparent [body] size", through the lowering of the frequency (Hz) of its calls; larger individuals are preferentially selected as mates, and thus a "deeper" voice is selected for.
-Additionally, lower frequency calls travel further, attracting mates from a wider area.
+Additionally, lower frequency calls travel farther, attracting mates from a wider area.

 Additionally, the air sac system, which is part of the respiratory system in birds, may be an important resonator in certain birds, as is the inflated crop of columbiform pigeons and doves.